Anthropology Minor

 Total Credits | 20 |

-Upon completion of introductory anthropology courses, students will be able to:
+Upon completion of the Anthropology Minor, students will be able to:

 - Define anthropology and distinguish it from other disciplines in the social sciences.